isomerpages/mse-zerowaste/_zero-waste/06-chapter2.md

 ![Alternative text for screen readers](/images/ch2_food_waste_launch.jpg)
 <caption> The NEA’s food waste reduction publicity and outreach programme was launched in November 2015.
 In 2019, the key message was to encourage everyone to “Buy, Order or Cook Just Enough”</caption>

+Four years on, as part of the 2019 Year
+Towards Zero Waste, the NEA partnered 25 hawker centres and organisations such as
+Dairy Farm Singapore, NTUC FairPrice, Prime Supermarket and Sheng Siong Supermarket, as well as schools and Institutes of Higher
+Learning, to engage consumers at points-ofconsumption.

+Together, they promote three key actions that consumers can adopt to reduce food waste
+– order only what you can finish, ask for less rice or noodles if you cannot finish them and to say “no” to side dishes you will not eat.

+Among the campaign’s features were visual reminders, such as wobblers, table-top stickers, wallscapes and pillar wraps, and an edutainment web series that inspires viewers to incorporate food waste reduction practices into their day-to-day lives.